python-happybase/happybase/doc/index.rst

 =========
-HappyBase
+AIOHappyBase
 =========

-.. py:currentmodule:: happybase
+.. py:currentmodule:: aiohappybase

-**HappyBase** is a developer-friendly Python__ library to interact with `Apache HBase`__.
-HappyBase is designed for use in standard HBase setups, and offers application developers a Pythonic API to interact with HBase.
-Below the surface, HappyBase uses the `Python Thrift library`__ to connect to HBase using its Thrift__ gateway, which is included in the standard HBase 0.9x releases.
+**AIOHappyBase** is a developer-friendly Python__ library to interact with `Apache HBase`__.
+AIOHappyBase is designed for use in standard HBase setups, and offers application developers a Pythonic API to interact with HBase.
+Below the surface, AIOHappyBase uses the `Python Thrift library`__ to connect to HBase using its Thrift__ gateway, which is included in the standard HBase 0.9x releases.

 __ http://python.org/